AldrichMatt/dailier/README.md

 # Dailier

-Dailier is a simple web app to Create, and Track your habit daily, and even getting your Badge
+Dailier is a simple web app to Create, and Track your habit daily, and even getting your Badge and Achievements.

+You'll be able to set your Habit Streak on fire for days and keep them on track with this app

 ## Stay Tuned!
 The project is still under development, and it's main purpose is for experimenting and gaining hands on